praveenc/mcp_examples/python/client_and_server/weather/OVERVIEW.md

 # Weather MCP Example – Project Overview

-This repository demonstrates a **minimal yet complete** Model-Context-Protocol (MCP) setup comprising:
+This repository demonstrates a **complete** Model-Context-Protocol (MCP) setup comprising:

-1. **An MCP server** exposing two weather-related *tools* (`get_alerts`, `get_forecast`).
+1. **An MCP server** exposing three weather-related *tools* (`get_alerts`, `get_forecast`, `get_lat_long`).
-2. **An MCP client / chatbot** that dynamically discovers those tools and calls them through Anthropic’s function-calling interface.
+2. **Two MCP clients**: a CLI chatbot and a modern Streamlit web application that dynamically discover tools and call them through Anthropic's function-calling interface.

-Everything is wired through the **stdio transport**, so no network sockets are required – the client spawns the server as a subprocess and exchanges JSON-RPC messages over STDIN/STDOUT.
+Everything is wired through the **stdio transport**, so no network sockets are required – the clients spawn the server as a subprocess and exchange JSON-RPC messages over STDIN/STDOUT.

 ---
 ## 1. Directory structure